FloydWatson/furnitureapp/README.md

 # furnitureapp

-Quick project made to help BBk understand how to get a variable with the id passed through Routes
+Quick project made to help BBK understand how to get a variable with the id passed through Routes

 ## Set Up